The 5 Love Languages and How they Can Enhance Your Relationship

-Receiving Gifts: It might seem strange, but for some individuals, the process of thinking about a special gift give their partner and/or receiving something thoughtful from their partner is how their love is shown.
+Receiving Gifts: It might seem strange, but for some individuals, the process of thinking about a special gift to give by their partner and/or receiving something thoughtful from their partner is how their love is shown.
 Even small gifts are gestures of love and should be treated accordingly.

 Acts of Service: Acts of service include all those little things you do for your partner or your partner does for you.
 Like receiving gifts, these don’t need to be huge to show love; something as simple as emptying the dishwasher, doing the laundry, or taking out the trash are just a few of the ways acts of service show love.

 Physical Touch: Some people just love to be touched.
 They love hugging, kissing, holding hands, etc. For people whose love language is physical touch, cuddling can mean more than the words, “I love you”.